The Long War (novel): Plot summary

-Joshua eventually follows with the help of Bill and another Lobsang, skipping across earths in a new Twain to find Sally, Jansson and the lost trolls.
-Upon arriving, Joshua is detained using a device to stop a stepper stepping (a contraption that would trigger if he stepped) by a race of highly evolved dogs called "Beagles" who force Sally and Jansson, with the help of a kobold, to retrieve weapons from a cache on another world left by a long-dead race.
+Joshua eventually follows with the help of Bill and another Lobsang, skipping across Earths in a new Twain to find Sally, Jansson, and the lost trolls.
+Upon arriving, Joshua is detained using a device to stop a stepper from stepping (a contraption that would trigger if he stepped) by a race of highly evolved dogs called "Beagles" who force Sally and Jansson, with the help of a kobold, to retrieve weapons from a cache on another world left by a long-dead race.

 Nelson, a new character to the series groomed by the Black Corporation and Lobsang, seeks out Lobsang and embarks on a mission West.
-Upon finding Joshua (still imprisoned on the Beagle world), Lobsang makes a speech and successfully implores the trolls to return to their natural place throughout the long earth, now co-habitating with humans.
+Upon finding Joshua (still imprisoned on the Beagle world), Lobsang makes a speech and successfully implores the trolls to return to their natural place throughout the Long Earth, now cohabitating with humans.

 When Sally and Jansson return with the weapons, the Beagles "honour" Joshua by hunting him—with the intent of providing him with a glorious death.
-Two of the Beagles come to the understanding that humans and human wishes are different, bite off Joshua's hand and return it to the GrandDaughter (the Beagle Princess) as proof of his "death".
+Two of the Beagles come to the understanding that humans and human wishes are different, bite off Joshua's hand, and return it to the GrandDaughter (the Beagle Princess) as proof of his "death."

-US Navy Twain Captain Maggie Kauffman is sent in the ship Benjamin Franklin by the US President Cowley(A former leader of the same organization that arranged the Madison bombings) to reinforce the need to have an overarching government presiding over the US continents throughout the long earth.
-Upon reaching the destination of their mission, Valhalla, they find a peaceful settlement with “rebel” leader Jack Green (father of Helen as well as Rod, the Madison bomber).
+US Navy Twain Captain Maggie Kauffman is sent in the ship Benjamin Franklin by the US President Cowley (a former leader of the same organization that arranged the Madison bombings) to reinforce the need to have an overarching government presiding over the US continents throughout the Long Earth.
+Upon reaching the destination of their mission, Valhalla, they find a peaceful settlement with "rebel" leader Jack Green (father of Helen as well as Rod, the Madison bomber).

 Joshua, now safely home, refuses a Black Corporation prosthetic hand in favour of a clunky mechanical one—keeping once more from Lobsang's reach.